 Generally speaking, page sources will load any files that:

-• have a .html extension.
+- have a

 Different sources have different conventions – mostly naming of the page files.
 We’ll look at how it works for the sources in the default content model.
 To learn about other sources, see the page sources reference.